Princess Eugenie

 Princess Eugenie, Mrs Jack Brooksbank (/ˈjuːʒəni/ YOO-zhə-nee; Eugenie Victoria Helena; born 23 March 1990), is a member of the British royal family.
 She is the younger daughter of Andrew Mountbatten-Windsor and Sarah Ferguson, and a niece of King Charles III.
-At birth, Eugenie was sixth in the line of succession to the British throne and is twelfth as of 2025.
+At birth, Eugenie was sixth in the line of succession to the British throne and is 12th as of 2026.

 Eugenie was born at the Portland Hospital in London.
 She was educated at St George's School and Marlborough College before studying English Literature and History of Art at Newcastle University, graduating with a bachelor's degree.
-She joined the auction house Paddle8 before taking a directing position at the art gallery Hauser & Wirth.
-Eugenie also works privately with a number of charitable organisations, including the Anti-Slavery Collective and Anti-Slavery International.
+She worked at the auction house Paddle8 before taking a directing position at the art gallery Hauser & Wirth.
+Eugenie also works privately with a number of charitable organisations, including the Anti-Slavery Collective, which she co‑founded.

 In 2018, Eugenie married Jack Brooksbank, a British marketing executive.
-The couple have two sons.
+They have two sons and a daughter.

 Early life

-Eugenie was born at 7:58 pm on 23 March 1990 at the Portland Hospital in London, to the then Duke and Duchess of York, delivered by Caesarean section.
+Eugenie was born at 7:58 pm on 23 March 1990 at the Portland Hospital in London, where she was delivered by caesarean section, to the then Duke and Duchess of York.
 She is the sixth grandchild of Queen Elizabeth II and Prince Philip, Duke of Edinburgh.

-She was baptised Eugenie Victoria Helena at St Mary Magdalene Church, Sandringham, by Peter Nott, Bishop of Norwich, on 23 December 1990.
-(Note: Her godparents were James Ogilvy (her paternal second cousin once removed); Captain Alastair Ross; Susan Ferguson (her maternal step-grandmother); Julia Dodd-Noble; and Louise Blacker.)
-She was the first royal baby to have a public christening and the only one of the Queen's grandchildren not to be baptised in the Lily Font.
+She was baptised Eugenie Victoria Helena at St Mary Magdalene Church, Sandringham, by Peter Nott, Bishop of Norwich, on 23 December, (Note: Her godparents were James Ogilvy (her paternal second cousin once removed); Captain Alastair Ross; Susan Ferguson (her maternal step-grandmother); Julia Dodd-Noble; and Louise Blacker.) becoming the first royal baby to have a public christening and the only one of the Queen's grandchildren not to be baptised from the Lily Font.

 Eugenie's parents divorced when she was six years old.
 The Duke and Duchess of York agreed to joint custody of their two children.
-After the divorce, the Queen provided her parents with £1.4 million to set up a trust fund for her sister Beatrice and her.
-Eugenie and her sister frequently travelled abroad with one or both of their parents.
+After the divorce, Queen Elizabeth II provided £1.4 million to establish a trust fund for Eugenie and her sister, Beatrice.
+The sisters frequently travelled abroad with one or both of their parents.

-In October 2002, the 12-year-old Eugenie underwent back surgery at the Royal National Orthopaedic Hospital in London to correct scoliosis; two 12 in titanium rods were put in her back.
-After the operation the princess was not required to undergo any further spinal surgeries.
+In October 2002, the 12-year-old Eugenie underwent back surgery at the Royal National Orthopaedic Hospital in London to correct scoliosis; surgeons inserted two 12 in titanium rods into her spine.
+She did not require any further spinal surgery after the operation.